 "We wanted to identify why modern tomato varieties are deficient in those flavor chemicals," Klee said.
 "It's because they have lost the more desirable alleles of a number of genes."

-So if you're a tomato-lover, it will require a modicum of patience.
-But the wait will be worth it.
-In just a few years, you might get the chance to fall in love with the tomato all over again.
+So if you're a tomato-lover, your continued patience will pay off.
+In a few more years, even those who don't have a farmers market nearby may get the chance to fall in love with the tomato all over again.

 Editor's note: This story has been updated since it was first written in January 2017.